 These include members of gardening clubs, horticultural societies, allotment groups, floral art societies, womens institutes, universities of the third age and other organisations.

 With larger numbers of people each quiz is best played using a laptop computer and digital projector with the slides projected to a large screen.
 Microsoft PowerPoint software has to be installed on the computer for the quiz slideshows to be played.
 If you haven’t got it then it can be download as opensource software from the internet, see advice and information at http://www.moneysavingexpert.com/shopping/free-office-software#office

-Alternatively if you prefer I can provide Microsoft Power Point Viewer software on the CD with the quiz slideshows free of charge.
+Alternatively if you prefer I can provide Microsoft Power Point Viewer software on the USB memory stick with the quiz slideshows free of charge.
 Simply download and install this software on your computer and this will enable the quiz slideshows to be viewed and played.

 With the quiz teams organised, the quiz master starts playing the quiz questions slideshow, moving from slide to slide and question to question, by pressing the down arrow key on the computer keyboard.
 The quiz teams are allowed sufficient time to answer each question.
 Time deadlines for answering each question can be set if required and controlled by the quiz master.

 Teams record their answers on the quiz answer record sheets.
 Once all 24 quiz questions have been answered a comfort / tea / coffee break can be organised.